 With so many people routinely experiencing the same disregard for their symptoms that Myers did, it’s imperative that individuals and families know when and how to advocate for themselves.
 When Isenhower encountered harmful dismissal upon seeking treatment for her bulimia, she had to do just that.

 “I was very engaged in my disorder and attempting to check myself into treatment so I needed my primary care provider to order labs and check my vitals,” she says.
 “She looked at me, looked at my chart, and exclaimed ‘Oh wow—you’ve lost quite a bit of weight.
 Good job!’”

 Having navigated this road herself, Myers also has some guidance for those who have been met with misinformation or ignorance in their pursuit of treatment.
-“Families should feel comfortable finding eating disorder-specific clinicians such as dietitians, therapists, or treatment centers,” she says.
+“Families and patients should feel comfortable finding eating disorder-specific clinicians such as dietitians, therapists, or treatment centers,” she says.
 “It can be helpful to look up phrases like ‘eating disorder-informed,’ ‘HAES (health at every size),’ and ‘intuitive eating.’
 I’ve learned over the years of visiting my primary care doctor that it’s okay to ask for more specialized help, and it isn’t always going to come from your medical doctor.”